 5. What type of prenatal supplement does the pregnant woman in your family take?
 Why?

 Probe: Is it the IFA from the health center or another type of supplement?

+Probe: Why was this specific supplement taken?

 6. What words or phrases come to mind when you think about prenatal supplements (like IFA)?

 7. What words come to mind when you think about pregnancy?
+(Write all answers on the flipchart)

 Probe: Are there any specific emotions or behaviours?